ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/login.md

 _e.g._ via temporary [Password+DUO](#passwordduo) access.
 User without this option have to email their public ssh key to [suppor@hpcc.ucr.edu](mailto:support@hpcc.ucr.edu) so that the systems administrator can upload the public key for them.
 Additional details on ssh key generation and uploads are provided [here](https://hpcc.ucr.edu/manuals/hpc_cluster/sshkeys/).
 This includes GUI based based options.
-However, we highly recommend to use the command-line options which are much more straigthforward to use, including [MobaXterm](https://hpcc.ucr.edu/manuals/hpc_cluster/sshkeys/sshkeys_winos/#create-ssh-keys-mobaxterm) on Windows systems.
+However, we highly recommend to use the command-line option on all OSs which are much more straigthforward to use, including [MobaXterm](https://hpcc.ucr.edu/manuals/hpc_cluster/sshkeys/sshkeys_winos/#create-ssh-keys-mobaxterm) on Windows.

 #### (a) SSH Key Creation